fabiomattei/rubygtkfun/_posts/2020-06-14-labels-output.md

 ### Getting text from a table

-How can you get the text that is contained in a lable?
+How can you get the text that is contained in a label?

 {% highlight ruby %}
 label = Gtk::Label.new 'My brand new label'